Want to hear more from us?

 Faking, and the management of faking

 With traditional tests formatted as questionnaires, one of the disadvantages of psychometric testing can be candidates faking in high-stakes scenarios.
 When a job is potentially on the line, there’s no clear downside to faking in order to appear a more viable candidate for the role (except, of course, the toll this might take on one’s own conscience).
-While this can be a conscious process, however, in many cases this actually occurs subconsciously.
-Not all those who fake are attempting to deceive you.
-It’s simply a bias that prompts candidates to respond in a more socially-desirable way.

 This is compounded by the growing amount of available information online about some of the most prevalent self-report tests.
 This can cover specific statements, as well as predictions on the constructs they’re measuring.
 With today’s candidates very comfortable online, and often conducting lengthy research before any assessment, they can in many cases prime their answers beforehand.
 This can lead to candidates either consciously ‘gaming’ many psychometric questionnaires, or subconsciously tailoring their responses to what they’ve read.
 Both of these can dilute the quality and impact of your data, which is particularly important when thinking about the disadvantages of psychometric testing in recruitment.